vuejs-tips/v-tag-list/README.md

 ### Using yarn

-`yarn add v-tag-input`
+`yarn add v-tag-list`

 ### Using npm

-`npm i --save v-tag-input`
+`npm i --save v-tag-list`

 ## Contribution

-You're free to contribute to this project by submitting [issues](https://github.com/vuejs-tips/v-tag-input.svg/issues) and/or [pull requests](https://github.com/vuejs-tips/v-tag-input.svg/pulls).
+You're free to contribute to this project by submitting [issues](https://github.com/vuejs-tips/v-tag-list.svg/issues) and/or [pull requests](https://github.com/vuejs-tips/v-tag-list.svg/pulls).
 This project is test-driven, so keep in mind that every change and new feature should be covered by tests.
 Your name will be added to the hall of fame ;)

 ## License